 Idle: The Abort primitive has no effect.
-The Management Endpoint shall transmit a Response Message with success status and the CPAS field cleared to 0h.
+The Management Endpoint shall transmit a Response Message

 Receive: The Management Endpoint discards the contents of the Command Slot and transitions to the Idle state.
 The Management Endpoint shall transmit a Response Message with success status and the CPAS field set to 1h.